confident-ai/deepeval/README.md

 # Features

-- Large variety of ready-to-use evaluation metrics, ranging from LLM evaluated (G-Eval) to metrics computed via statistical methods or NLP models.
+- Large variety of ready-to-use evaluation metrics powered by LLMs, statistical methods, or NLP models that runs **locally on your machine**:
+  - Hallucination
+  - Answer Relevancy
+  - RAGAS
+  - G-Eval
+  - Toxicity
+  - Bias
+  - etc.
 - Easily create your own custom metrics that are automatically integrated with DeepEval's ecosystem by inheriting DeepEval's base metric class.
-- Evaluate your entire dataset in bulk using fewer than 20 lines of Python code.
+- Evaluate your entire dataset in bulk using fewer than 20 lines of Python code **in parallel**.
-- [Integrated with Confident AI](https://confident-ai.com) for instant observability into evaluation results and hyperparameter comparisons (such as prompt templates and model version used).
+- [Automatically integrated with Confident AI](https://confident-ai.com) for continous evaluation throughout the lifetime of your LLM (app):
+  - log evaluation results and analyze metrics pass / fails
+  - compare and pick the optimal hyperparameters (eg. prompt templates, chunk size, models used, etc.) based on evaluation results
+  - debug evaluation results via LLM traces
+  - manage evaluation test cases / datasets in one place
+  - track events to identify live LLM responses in production
+  - add production events to existing evaluation datasets to strength evals over time

 <br />